vks5671/fyle-internship-challenge-23/README.md

 ## Development server

+1. Run `npm i` to install all the related packages.
-Run `ng serve` for a dev server.
-Navigate to http://localhost:4200/.
+2. Run `ng serve` for the initialization of the dev server.
+3. Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Further help
+## Test Cases

-Visit the [Angular Documentation](https://angular.io/guide/styleguide) to learn more.
-Styling is to be strictly done with [Tailwind](https://tailwindcss.com/docs/installation).
+1. Run `ng test` to run the test cases.